AT A GLANCE

 Here’s how this groundbreaking law stands to benefit consumers, the economy, and the planet:

-what the law requires manufacturers to provide
+What the law requires manufacturers to provide

 Documentation